romansrm/piere_Test2_RomansRalfs_Mitins/README.md

 Elements:
   * Footer(s)
   * Gallery span
+  * Play button having a triangle
+  * Checkbox style (can't figure out the problema so far)

 Layout:
   * Responsiveness for 1920x1080
   * Responsiveness for Mobile
   * Responsiveness for (in general)
+  * 'Video' scaling correctly and the button

 Optimisation:
   * Any